rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the Twenty Fifteen theme

 == Changelog ==

+= 2.0.1 =
+Fixed a problem with the previous release

 = 2.0.0 =
 **Major release** This version might break things.
 Please read the following carefully: